 1 tsp sea salt

 1/2 bunch fresh mint (or dried to taste)

 16 oz club soda

-1. Prepare oleo saccharum: Add 12 mint leaves to the peel lemons and the coconut sugar in small bowl.
-Mix with a spoon and press lemons and mints into sugar.
-Cover and place in a dark place for at least one hour, mixing again with spoon at least once.
+1. Prepare oleo saccharum: Add the peels of the lemons and 12 mint leaves to the coconut sugar in small bowl.
+Mix with a spoon and press lemon peels and mints into sugar.
+Cover with towel or plastic wrap for at least one hour, then mix and press again with spoon.